cicomsa/customer-data-service/README.md

 Author: Ioana Comsa

-Video overview on what to expect in the readme file and when running the application.

 ## Application behaviour on high level
-Customer data is retrieved from the `server/data.json` and is surfaced on the customer `Welcome` page.
+Customer data is retrieved from the `server/data.json` data store and is surfaced on the customer's `Welcome` page.

 ## Data journey flow